Program Note | Histoire du Soldat

 In the last scene the devil achieves his final triumph.
 Several years have passed, and the soldier and princess go to visit his home.
-Once they pass the frontier, the devil–dressed in brilliant scarlet–appears and gets control of the violin.
+Once they pass the frontier, the devil, dressed in brilliant scarlet, appears and gets control of the violin.
 Defeated, the soldier slowly follows him.
-L’Histoire du Soldat began with a march, and now it concludes the another, the Triumphal March of the Devil.
+L’Histoire du Soldat began with a march, and now it concludes with another, the Triumphal March of the Devil.
 Brilliant and animated, this music grows leaner as it proceeds―the other instruments drop out, leaving only the percussion to bring the music to its eerie close.
-Many have compared this effect to stripping away the extraneous to leave only the music’s skeleton, a fitting conclusion to this tale of demonic triumph.
+Many have compared this effect to stripping away the extraneous to leave only the music’s skeleton―a fitting conclusion to this tale of demonic triumph.

 -Program Note by Eric Bromberger